 CLEANER OCEAN FOUNDATION LTD

 WELCOME ALL!
 The 'Cleaner Ocean Foundation' is a charitable entity dedicated to conservation, research and ocean awareness.
 We work with other like minded institutions and academics looking for ways to repair the harm that man has done and is doing to marine life, with especial focus on plastic waste, over-fishing and dwindling wild fish stocks.
-We also promote ocean literacy with our Miss Ocean water sports event and using our tour bus to attend events and give talks on Blue Growth.
-From May of 2017 our Foundation took over the SeaVax project.
+We also promote ocean literacy with our Miss Ocean and Mister Ocean water knowledge events using our tour bus to attend events and give talks on Blue Growth and from 2019 demonstrate our Ocean 3D Virtual Reality experience*.
+In May of 2017 our Foundation took over the SeaVax project.

-Before May 17, Bluebird Marine Systems had done a great job developing the design and testing of the SeaVax concept - with generous financial assistance from Avaaz crowd funding.
+Before May 17, Bluebird Marine Systems had done an outstanding job developing the design and testing of the SeaVax concept - with generous financial assistance from Avaaz crowd funding.
 Bluebird Marine will continue to provide us with technical services and other know-how as a project partner - as before - on a not-for-profit basis.

 In June 2017 we began by improving the water testing facilities in Sussex, England, with a covered way from the robotics workshops to the tank where they were separated by some 12 meters of uneven mud and grass.
 We are seeking grant funding and/or sponsors to take the 1/20th scale proof of concept model to a 1/4 scale ocean going prototype cleaning machine and beach launcher/recovery vehicle.
 We are also seeking risk share associates for the Miss Ocean and Mister Ocean competitions and the follow-on ocean awareness tours.